Setting Up Credentials

 You can change which tool validates your credential:

-- Click "Choose Different Validation Tool"
+- Click "Select Validation Tool" or "Change Tool"

-- (Optional) Configure arguments
+- (Optional) Configure parameters if needed

 - Run validation with the new tool